REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Introduction

 Rather than scaling data, this paper addresses the distribution-shift issue through reinforcement learning fine-tuning (RLFT)~\cite{ren_diffusion_2024, jung2025ppf}, enabling adaptation beyond offline pre-training.
 Specifically, we fine-tune a DP by exploring interactions in a simulator and collecting trials to directly update the DP via policy gradient~\cite{ren_diffusion_2024}.
 By exploring unseen state–action pairs, RLFT significantly increases the task success rate with only a sparse reward.
 Additionally, we demonstrate that RLFT enables a pre-trained DP on a small dataset to outperform those trained on substantially larger offline datasets.

 Deploying DP on a humanoid robot remains a challenge due to the complexity of whole-body control.
-To simplify the action space of DP, we adopt a hierarchical framework.
-Specifically, the DP outputs high-level commands, such as base velocity and hand poses, while an RL-based low-level controller is responsible for loco-manipulation: maintaining locomotion stability and manipulation accuracy.
-This hierarchical framework keeps the high-level command space compact and intuitive, while delegating the complexity of whole-body control to a dedicated low-level policy.
+To simplify the DP action space, we adopt a hierarchical framework with explicit roles for each layer.
+The DP serves as a motion planner that generates Cartesian action chunks, including base velocity and $SE(3)$ hand-pose trajectories.
+RL-based loco-manipulation controllers consume these action chunks and convert them into joint-position references while maintaining locomotion stability and manipulation accuracy.
+This hierarchical framework keeps the DP command space compact and intuitive while delegating the complexity of whole-body control to the dedicated loco-manipulation controller.
 An illustration of the proposed hierarchical framework is in Fig.~\ref{fig:framework}.

-Based on this hierarchical framework, we introduce REFINE-DP (\textbf{RE}inforcement learning \textbf{FINE}-tuning of \textbf{D}iffusion \textbf{P}olicy), a novel fine-tuning approach that jointly optimizes both the DP planner and the loco-manipulation RL controller.
-During joint optimization, the parameters of both the DP and the low-level control policy are updated.
+Based on this hierarchical framework, we introduce REFINE-DP (\textbf{RE}inforcement learning \textbf{FINE}-tuning of \textbf{D}iffusion \textbf{P}olicy), a novel fine-tuning approach that jointly optimizes both the DP motion planner and the RL-based loco-manipulation controller.
+During joint optimization, the parameters of both the DP and the loco-manipulation controller are updated.
 This joint optimization maintains distributional consistency between the planner's outputs and the controller's inputs, resulting in improved command-tracking performance and higher task success rates.

 In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*]